-The development of the Russian ruble has a dual impact on the business of the Group.
-A stronger ruble makes the imported equipment more competitive in comparison with locally manufactured equipment, but reduces the competitive advantage of Ekotechnika's customers, as the main agricultural input costs are recorded in rubles, making customers' production more expensive.
+The development of purchase structure of Ekotechnika AG and changes in the product portfolio require assessing the exchange rate of the Russian ruble to EUR and CNY.
+RUB was highly volatile during the 2021/2022 financial year, dropping to the minimum of 132.9581 RUB/EUR on 11 March 2022, and then reaching its peak of 53.8580 RUB/EUR22.
+The dynamics of the exchange rate RUB/CNY repeated the RUB/EUR trend.
+Volatility and prominent level of uncertainty of the exchange rates are expected to continue due to the political instability.
+On the one hand, a stronger ruble makes the imported equipment more competitive in comparison with locally manufactured equipment, but reduces the competitive advantage of Ekotechnika's customers, as the main agricultural input costs are recorded in rubles, making customers' production more expensive.
 This results in lower margins and less purchasing power for the farming operations.
 A weaker ruble, in turn, makes imported equipment less competitive with locally manufactured equipment, but increases the margin for end customers' operations.